jamesrochabrun/SwiftOpenAI/README.md

    let prompt: String
    /// An additional image whose fully transparent areas (e.g. where alpha is zero) indicate where image should be edited.
 Must be a valid PNG file, less than 4MB, and have the same dimensions as image. let mask: Data?
+   /// The model to use for image generation.
+Only dall-e-2 is supported at this time.
+Defaults to dall-e-2 let model: String?
    /// The number of images to generate.
 Must be between 1 and 10.
 Defaults to 1 let n: Int?
    /// The size of the generated images.
 Must be one of 256x256, 512x512, or 1024x1024.
 Defaults to 1024x1024